-Cozen O’Connor attorneys, many of whom have been practicing in the maritime field for three or more decades, have earned a reputation for excellence among top regulators in Washington, D.C., including those at the FMC, Maritime Administration, Coast Guard, Customs and Border Protection, Office of Foreign Assets Control, Military Sealift Command, Surface Deployment and Distribution Command, Surface Transportation Board, Department of Transportation, and Department of Homeland Security.
+Cozen O’Connor attorneys, many of whom have been practicing in the maritime field for 30 or more years, have earned a reputation for excellence among top regulators in Washington, D.C., including those at the FMC, Maritime Administration, Coast Guard, Customs and Border Protection, Office of Foreign Assets Control, Military Sealift Command, Federal Motor Carrier Safety Administration, Department of Transportation, and Department of Homeland Security.

 In the maritime arena, U.S. regulators often oversee the conduct of international transportation companies.
 Our attorneys have deep experience representing international clients and helping clientele based both in the U.S. and overseas understand extra-territorial maritime and competition law requirements.
 We frequently assist clients dealing with foreign governments on issues relating to regulatory compliance and reform.

-Most important to our maritime clients, Cozen O’Connor attorneys don’t just understand the regulations—we understand their businesses.
+Most important to our maritime clients, Cozen O’Connor attorneys don’t just understand the regulations — we understand their businesses.
 From commercial operations to diverse trade routes, we have deep knowledge of all aspects of the maritime industry.
-This allows us to provide regulatory advice that is astute and practical.
+This allows us to provide regulatory advice that is sophisticated and practical.

 Members of our team have directly shaped U.S. maritime law.
-They have testified before Congress on dozens of critical legislative reforms and served on U.S. delegations to negotiate and implement bilateral and international transportation and security agreements.
+They have testified before Congress on legislative reforms and served on U.S. delegations to negotiate and implement bilateral and international transportation and security agreements.
 Cozen O’Connor’s maritime regulatory practice has been recognized as Tier 1 by Chambers and Partners.
 Individual members of the group have also been recognized by Chambers as industry leaders.
 U.S. News – Best Lawyers recognized Cozen O’Connor as “Law Firm of the Year” in Admiralty & Maritime Law.
 The Legal 500 United States has recognized the practice group as a Top Tier Firm for Transport: Shipping.
 The maritime group includes the chairman of the ABA International Law Section International Transportation Committee and several past presidents of the Maritime Administrative Bar Association.